-As specified in the Grant Award Summary, Project Status Reports are due at the end of January and July each year.
-Each report will cover its specific reporting period and the last report done during the project timeframe will constitute the final report.
-Blank reports will be sent out by KDLA staff to the email listed on the grant application.
+As specified in the Grant Award Summary, Project Status Reports are due every six months throughout the life of your grant.
+Due dates are the end of January and July each year.
+Each report will cover the 6 month reporting period and the last report due during the project timeframe will constitute the final report.

-Tip: At the beginning of the due date month, contact any vendors for a progress update.
+Tip: at the beginning of the due date month, contact your vendor (non-salary grants) for a progress update.
 This is also a good time to start gathering financial supporting documentation.